brunoccst/brunoccst/README.md

 ###

 <p align="left">
-I’m a Team Lead at DocuWare, and a Software Engineer at heart.

 I like to drink mate 🧉, discover new bands 🎸 and code. 💻

 I like to think that if I made someone’s life better, then it was worth it.